nbdd0121/es-error-stack/stack.md

 **Tail calls**

 None of the modern browsers support tail calls yet, so it cannot be compared.
-Theoretically when a tail call is performed, it's stack frame is removed, so it should not be in the final stack string.
-However, this can make programs harder to debug, so I suggest that at least an indication that a tail call is performed should exist.
+Theoretically when a tail call is performed, its stack frame is removed, so it should not be in the final stack string.
+However, this makes programs harder to debug, so I suggest that at least an indication that a tail call is performed should exist.